 Why it matters

-HR 2992 directs the Secretary of Transportation to convene 2 separate groups — a Disabled Vehicle Crash Working Group with OSHA and other relevant agencies, and a Work Zone Crash Working Group with OSHA, FHWA, and other relevant agencies — to collect, analyze, compile, and publish data and develop strategic plans for fatal and non-fatal injury crashes.
+The Secretary of Transportation would convene a Disabled Vehicle Crash Working Group with OSHA and a Work Zone Crash Working Group with OSHA and FHWA, each tasked with collecting, analyzing, and publishing crash data and building a strategic plan for fatal and non-fatal injury crashes.

 Who benefits from H.R.
 2992?